-My name is Kimberly and I was born in North Vancouver, British Columbia.
+On a sunny morning on July 28, I was officially born in North Vancouver, British Columbia.

-Two months after my sister and I were born, we moved to Islamabad, Pakistan.
+Two months later, we moved to Islamabad, Pakistan.
 We stayed there for about 2 years, my sister Elizabeth picked up Urdu quite well and when my Dad came home from work she would greet him in Urdu.
 I was young and have vague memories of the place.
 After Pakistan, we moved to Cairo, Egypt.
 Egypt was great, we had three turtles and lived in a really big apartment.
 My Dad would have Easter egg hunts at the Pyramids and I remember picking up delicious chapati bread from a local Egyptian that my sister and I both loved.

-Following Egypt came Ottawa, the capital of Canada.
+After Egypt, we moved to Ottawa, the capital of Canada.
 Elizabeth and I went to a bilingual school and became fluent in French.
-We assimilated into our Canadian roots quickly, we joined swimming lessons, went to Brownies, went camping, did gymnastics.
-Lived a pretty ‘normal’ lifestyle.
-Five years of bearing through the harsh Canadian winters my Dad was given a real break and got posted to Kingston, Jamaica.
+We joined swimming lessons, went to Brownies, went camping, did gymnastics and lived a normal Canadian lifestyle.
+Five years later my Dad got posted to Kingston, Jamaica.

 Jamaica was a slice of heaven.
 We had a huge house with a pool and a trampoline.
 I remember getting the grand tour of the place and my sister and I could barely contain our excitement and immediately jumped in the pool.
 This was by far my most favourite post and most treasured period of my life.
 It was hot all the time, we swam in our pool daily, and whenever my Dad got off work he would get my sister and I to stand on the edge of the pool and do sergeant drills.
 When we got it wrong he pushed us in.
 We also played a game called “The Seven Spoons of Addis Ababa”, where he would throw in seven spoons arbitrarily in the pool and Elizabeth and I would have to retrieve them as quickly as possible.
 Elizabeth always won.
 We also visited this island called ‘Lime Quay’ every Sunday.
 Sometimes we would go up with a friend who owned a boat, other times we went to the local way and took a speedboat.
 My parents would sit by the water with their friends drinking beer while Elizabeth, my friends and I would run around the island exploring and playing.
 Those times were truly my best memories, thinking back on them now fills me with complete joy.
 It was perfect.
 Leaving Jamaica was extremely difficult, as a family we grew to love everything about that country.
 We made great friends and had a dog we absolutely loved, but my Dad was posted out to Accra, Ghana so we had to leave.
 We bid everyone goodbye, including our dog which was heartbreaking, and made our way to our next post.

-Ghana was far more challenging for us, particularly my sister and I. It was much harder for us to make friends and our sibling rivalry began to take a steep incline.
+Ghana was more challenging for us.
+I suppose because we were teenagers and it was much harder for us to make friends.
+Also, our sibling rivalry intensified.
 We both went to an international school and were not well liked, a lot of my classmates who were Ghanian would blame me for slavery.
 It was a strange time for me, I didn’t fit it and no one seemed to like me.
 I spent a year there and eventually became friends with two girls, a Brit and another from South Africa.
 People started to come around and became nicer to me as they realized I was no threat, just an awkward teenager.
 I remember one Ghanian girl playing with my hair and revelling in awe at the different tones of blonde that came out from the sun.
 That made me smile.
 One day after school my Dad told me he got a good deal so Elizabeth and I were going to be enrolled in Shawnigan Lake Boarding school, which was in Vancouver.
 I flat out refused but lost the case, we were going.

 Following Ukraine, my Dad was posted back to Ottawa.
 We left Shawnigan and were enrolled in a public high school.
 It was my first real heartbreak, saying goodbye to my two best friends, who I felt became a part of me.
 My grandmother picked me up from school and I cried the entire ride from Shawnigan all the way back to her house.
 I was absolutely hysterical.We made plans to visit each other all the time, but a part of me knew it would never be the same.
 Although I am still friends with them today, our current lives take precedence and maintaining contact with friends become increasingly difficult.
 When we got to Ottawa my Dad got a house right behind a school.
 Heartbroken and miserable, Elizabeth and I dragged ourselves to school every day attempting to make friends in grade 11.
 Elizabeth had a more difficult than me, I luckily stumbled upon two people who became my saving grace: Maryse and Eric.
 They were the reason why I bothered to go to school.
 Although school in Ottawa was far easier, no one bullied me, no one paid any attention to me, and best of all I didn’t live on campus.

-If you have read my previous post then you probably know that during my year in Beijing I lost my older sister.
-On October 13, 2013, she died.
+If you have read my previous post then you probably know that during my first year in Beijing my older sister died.
+It was on October 13, 2013.
 It still hurts me greatly to write this and I still have so much healing to do.
 I have realized in the past four months I have gone through incredible extents to distract myself from the pain.
 I’m not sure how to deal with a loss like this, I’ve never had someone this close die.
 I am learning and navigating my way, day by day.
 I have realized that writing my feelings seems to be the best type of release for me.
 That is why I started this blog.
 To write and to release.
 Because I tried so many other unhealthy things to avoid the pain, this is the most constructive and positive one.